SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 # Logic
-A library for interfacing with the CCL (Configurable Custom Logic) peripherals of the megaAVR-0 MCUs.
+A library for interfacing with the CCL (Configurable Custom Logic) peripherals on modern AVR MCUs.
-Developed by MCUdude for use with [MegaCoreX](https://github.com/MCUdude/MegaCoreX), adapted to megaAVR ATtiny parts by [Tadashi G. Takaoka](https://github.com/tgtakaoka), and to DA-series by [Spence Konde](https://github.com/SpenceKonde)
+Developed by MCUdude for use with [MegaCoreX](https://github.com/MCUdude/MegaCoreX), adapted to tinyAVR 0/1-series parts by [Tadashi G. Takaoka](https://github.com/tgtakaoka), and to DA-series by [Spence Konde](https://github.com/SpenceKonde)
-Correction of several issues on the megaAVR ATtiny parts and adaptation of examples by [Spence Konde](https://github.com/SpenceKonde).
+Correction of several issues on the tinyAVR parts and adaptation of examples by [Spence Konde](https://github.com/SpenceKonde).
-All of the megaTiny parts have 2 blocks of CCL available.
-The examples included assume the use of megaTinyCore in their defines to detect the applicable part.
+All of the examples assume the use of megaTinyCore, MegaCoreX or DxCore as appropriate (code is generally directly portable between megaAVR 0-series, tinyAVR 2-series and AVR Dx-series parts, minor modifications may be required for porting to or from tinyAVR 0/1-series parts).
+This document is focused on the Dx-series parts.
+For information on this library relating to the megaAVR or tinyAVR parts, see the version of this document included with MegaCoreX or megaTinyCore.
-More useful information about CCL can be found in the [Microchip Application Note TB3218](http://ww1.microchip.com/downloads/en/AppNotes/TB3218-Getting-Started-with-CCL-90003218A.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf), or the datasheet for the ATtiny part in question.
+More information about CCL can be found in the [Microchip Application Note TB3218](http://ww1.microchip.com/downloads/en/AppNotes/TB3218-Getting-Started-with-CCL-90003218A.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf) and the datasheet for the part in question.

 ## Logic
-Class for interfacing with the built-in logic block. use the predefined objects `Logic0`, `Logic1`, `Logic2` and `Logic3`. `Logic2` and `Logic3` are only available on the ATmega parts.
+Class for interfacing with the built-in logic block (sometimes referred to as `LUT`s, from the "LookUp Table" - though it is curious use of language, that is what Microchip refers to them as).
+Use the predefined objects `Logic0`, `Logic1`, `Logic2`, `Logic3`, `Logic4` and `Logic5`.
+The logic blocks are paired, each pair sharing a single sequencer and `feedback` channel.
+Additionally, each logic block is associated with a specific port, having it's input on pins 0 through 2, and it's output on pin 3 or 6 (note that these patterns are different on tinyAVR - the alternate output pin being on a different port).
+In order: `PORTA`, `PORTC`, `PORTD`, `PORTF`, `PORTB`, and `PORTG`. `Logic4` and `Logic5` are only available on 48 and 64 pin AVR Dx-series devices.

-Each object contains register pointers for interfacing with the right registers.
-Some of these variables are available to the user.
+These objects expose all configuration options as member variables as documented below, as well as member methods to set the applicable registers.

 ### enable
 Variable for enabling or disabling a logic block.